MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 Of these entities, **Quote line details**, **Contract line details**, and **Estimate lines** are mapped to the estimate phase in the project lifecycle.
 The **Journal lines** and **Actuals entities** are mapped to the execution phase in the project lifecycle.

-Project Operations treats records in these five entities as business transactions.
+Project Operations recognizes records in these five entities as business transactions.
 The only distinction is that records in the entities that are mapped to the estimate phase are considered financial forecasts, whereas the records in entities that are mapped to the execution phase are considered financial facts that have already occurred.

 ## Concepts that are unique to business transactions
 The following concepts are unique to the concept of business transactions: